VandyTheCoder/School-Management-System/README.md

 # School Management System

-This system is the open-source application which developed by using [Ruby On Rails](http://rubyonrails.org) Framework.
+This system is the open-source application which was developed by using [Ruby On Rails](http://rubyonrails.org) Framework.
 It can apply to anykind of school(Kindergarten - High school).
 There is enterprise version for your school if you want further customization by contacting me via email: vandysodanheang@gmail.com

 ## Getting Started